 Our staff can help you with questions about our library collections and services, as well as specific queries related to art and design.
 Please contact us with your enquiries: firstname.lastname@example.org

 Our subject guides on a range of topics, including auction house sale catalogues, artists and the history of the V&A can be found alongside other reading lists in the 'course reserves' feature of the Library Catalogue.

 Copying is subject to UK copyright law and permitted for private study or non-commercial research.
 The amount you copy must be 'fair and justifiable' and no more than a single chapter or 10% of a total work.

 You may take photographs using hand-held devices or at the camera stands provided.
 Please note that flash or use of other artificial light is not permitted in order to protect our collections and avoid disrupting other readers.
 Please treat all material with great care and make use of the book supports and weights.
 Ask a member of staff if you need help or advice in handling any item.

-Book and microform scanners are available and free to use with a USB drive.
+Book scanners are available and free to use with a USB drive.
 Bring your own or purchase a USB drive at the Library counter.

-If you are unable to visit the Library in person, you can order copies online.
+If you are unable to visit the library in person, please email us at email@example.com to order copies online.